Benefits for Your Survivor

 If You Die After You Retire

-If the form of payment you elected provides for a spousal or beneficiary benefit, your spouse or named beneficiary will receive the benefit amount on a monthly basis for the rest of his or her life.
-If you elected the Straight Life Option with 60 payments and you die before all 60 have been paid, your beneficiary will receive the remaining payments.
+If the form of payment you elected provides for a spousal or beneficiary benefit, your spouse or named beneficiary will receive the benefit amount on a monthly basis for the rest of his or her life unless you elected the Straight Life Option with 60 payments.
+For this option, if you die before all 60 have been paid, your beneficiary will receive only the remaining payments.

 Designating a Beneficiary